A Universal Inequality for CFT and Quantum Gravity: A general inequality for primary operators

 Our proof assumes that there does not exist an extended chiral algebra in the CFT -- that is, that there does not exist an operator other than the identity with $h = 0$ or $\tilde{h} = 0$.
 Relaxing our assumptions to include such operators may lead to further interesting results.
 In particular, the case $h = 0, \tilde{h} = 1$ (or vice versa) is interesting to consider: this is the case in which the CFT carries continuous global current algebra symmetries.
 In this case there are necessarily a tower of Virasoro primaries which have low dimension by virtue of being current algebra descendants of the identity.
 (In the bulk interpretation, these states correspond to a gas of chiral gauge field excitations confined to the boundary).
 The interesting calculation in this case would be to derive an upper bound on the weight of the lowest nontrivial operator that is primary with respect to the \it full \rm chiral algebra -- the Virasoro and current algebra pieces simultaneously.
 When the current algebra group is abelian, such a derivation could be interpreted as an upper bound on the mass of the lightest charged state in a theory of gravity, and could amount to a rigorous proof of the "weak gravity conjecture" \cite{weakgravity} of Arkani-Hamed \it et al. \rm for the case of negative cosmological constant.

 Note also that the holomorphically factorized CFT of \cite{threedqgadscftwitten, hohnone, hohntwo} also contain very large chiral algebras, and the methods of our proof are not directly relevant to these.
 In general, though, CFT with chiral algebras tend to have low-dimension operators (for instance, the chiral algebra itself), and it is likely that the best possible bound for $\D\ll 1$ will tend to be lower in a theory with a nontrivial chiral algebra than in a theory without, of the same central charge.
-This is an interesting direction for further investigation.
+Note, for instance, that at large central charge, the upper bound in \cite{threedqgadscftwitten, hohnone, hohntwo} on the weight of the lowest Virasoro primary is lower than the bound derived in this paper, by a factor of two. \edA{This is an interesting direction for further investigation.}

 \heading{The special case of $c \leq 1$}